 I personally cannot even imagine why a woman is depressed when she is holding a baby that is breathing.
 The feeling when a woman holds two children that are cold and not breathing is indescribable and probably only a person who has experienced it can understand.
 Of course, I do not judge anyone because every woman is different and we all perceive life differently.
 Someone else might not understand me.

 This first pregnancy was a shock, we did not plan it.
 When I learned in the 7th week I was expecting twins, I almost got a heart attack.
 We were not ready, but we decided we would deal with it.
 I lost 5 kg by the 20th week.
 I felt nauseous during the whole 20 weeks, I threw up literally everything.
 All I ate was plain toast and water.

-The second pregnancy was accompanied with huge anxiety and stress that the same thing would happen again.
-In the 18th week my cervix shortened to 2cm and I literally thought I would go insane.
+The second pregnancy was accompanied by huge anxiety and stress that the same thing would happen again.
+In the 18th week, my cervix shortened to 2cm and I literally thought I would go insane.
 However, the doctors provided the emergency cerclage and I tried to take it easy.
 I had no appetite, I lost some weight again.
-However, around the 25-27th week everything changed and I was fine.
+However, around the 25-27th week, everything changed and I was fine.

 I live in the USA and unfortunately, there does not exist anything like the maternity leave and women work until the end of the pregnancy.
 After the birth a mother stays at home for only 6 weeks/12 weeks (by the c-section) and then she either goes back to work or she loses her job.
 My daughter and I just made it till the 37th week and she was born healthy.

-How did you feel first time you saw your baby?
+How did you feel the first time you saw your baby?